User Experience

 User Experience (UX) is driven by a set of fundamental factors that influence the overall quality of the user's interaction with a product or service:

-3. Desirable: The visual elements, including design, brand identity, and aesthetics, play a crucial role in creating an emotional connection with the user.
-A desirable UX engages users on an emotional level and fosters appreciation.
+- Desirable: The visual elements, including design, brand identity, and aesthetics, play a crucial role in creating a connection with the user.
+A desirable UX engages users at an emotional level and fosters appreciation.

 UX vs. UI